uber-archive/makisu/docs/COMMAND.md

   -f, --file string                     The absolute path to the dockerfile (default "Dockerfile") -t, --tag string                      Image tag (required)
-      --push stringArray                Registry to push image to --registry-config string          Set build-time variables
+      --push stringArray                Registry to push image to --replica stringArray             Push targets with alternative full image names "<registry>/<repo>:<tag>" --registry-config string          Set build-time variables
-      --dest string                     Destination of the image tar --build-arg stringArray           Argument to the dockerfile as per the spec of ARG.
+      --dest string                     Destination of the image tar --target string                   Set the target build stage to build.
+      --build-arg stringArray           Argument to the dockerfile as per the spec of ARG.
 Format is "--build-arg <arg>=<value>"
       --modifyfs                        Allow makisu to modify files outside of its internal storage dir --commit string                   Set to explicit to only commit at steps with '#!COMMIT' annotations; Set to implicit to commit at every ADD/COPY/RUN step (default "implicit")
       --blacklist stringArray           Makisu will ignore all changes to these locations in the resulting docker images --local-cache-ttl duration        Time-To-Live for local cache (default 168h0m0s) --redis-cache-addr string         The address of a redis server for cacheID to layer sha mapping --redis-cache-password string     The password of the Redis server, should match 'requirepass' in redis.conf --redis-cache-ttl duration        Time-To-Live for redis cache (default 168h0m0s) --http-cache-addr string          The address of the http server for cacheID to layer sha mapping --http-cache-header stringArray   Request header for http cache server.
 Format is "--http-cache-header <header>:<value>"